amiaopensource/lenticular/README.md

 An alpha of a [modified code](lenticular/README.md) is available for testing purpose.
 And contributions are very welcome!

-### Licence and Disclaimer
+### Copyright, Licence and Disclaimer

+Copyright (c) 2012 Joakim Reuteler
+Copyright (c) 2018 AMIA Open Source

-This work is released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Licence.
+The program is released under a [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) Licence and the documentation is released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) Licence.

 This work is provided «as is» without warranty or support of any kind.